East Bernard, Texas: Education

 The City of East Bernard is served by the East Bernard Independent School District and home to the East Bernard High School Brahmas.
 The first school building was erected around 1888 one mile (1.6 km) north of the depot; by 1912 a brick high school had been built in town.
 Around 1916 East Bernard became an independent school district, and by 1956 nearby schools in Nottawa, Muldoon, Bernard Prairie, and Lissie were consolidated with the East Bernard school.
 A Texas historical marker now marks the site of the original school.

 The graduating class of 2015 marked the 100th anniversary of the first graduating class in the school's history.
 Some of the students of this graduating class included relatives of some of the original settlers when the town was first formed.
 Such names included "John Failla", "Michael Zapalac", "Patrick Marik" and "Brian Barta".

+Wharton County Public Library operates the East Bernard Library.

 Media

-The city has a weekly newspaper, the East Bernard Express., which is published by the Wharton Journal Spectator.
+The city has a weekly newspaper, the East Bernard Express, which is published by the Wharton Journal Spectator.